Ways We Can Work Together

 'In my early professional years I was asking the question: How can I treat, or cure, or change this person?
 Now I would phrase the question in this way: How can I provide a relationship which this person may use for his [or her] own personal growth?'

-The central aspect of my work is building a trusting, non-judgmental therapeutic relationship with you, where you can feel safe and connect with your inner wisdom.
+The central aspect of my work is building a trusting, judgment free therapeutic relationship with you, where you can feel safe and connect with your inner wisdom.
 You know the complexities and intricacies of your life better than anyone else.
-This is why I hold great respect for your wisdom about your inner world.
+This is why I hold great respect for your own self-understanding.
 I support you by offering my knowledge, based on my professional training and clinical experience.
 We can work collaboratively to address your needs in a way that is most helpful to you.

 'The good life is a process, not a state of being.
 It is a direction, not a destination.'